 Reviewing of the Chargeback

-Once you are done tracking down the details after a thorough review, the step by step chain of events are needed to be shared with us.
+Once you are done tracking down the details after a thorough review, the step-by-step chain of events is needed to be shared with us.
 We are here to assist in the following situations:

 For offline services, the date of the service contracts or any other documents.
 For digital products, you basically need to prove that the customer actually used your product, so server logs, download history, etc.